usedUsername1/pioneer/README.md

 <p>Panorama Management Center version must be at least 10.X.
 <p>You can try to use other Firepower Management Center or Panorama Management Center versions, however I cannot guarantee that they will work.

-## Usage example and demo
+## Usage example
 Below you find a list with the commands needed to perform a migration.
-You also find a video with a demo.
 <p>Be aware that when creating stuff, a name convention must be followed: no whitespaces, no hyphens or special characters as separators, name must start with an alphabetical character.

 ```bash